Advanced Quantitative MethodsFind a programme

 Professor Frank Windmeijer, (Professor), Demand for health and health care; policy evaluation; using genetic markers in social science research.

-The closing date for studentship applications is midday on 2 February 2017.
+The closing date for studentship applications will be early to mid-February 2018 (exact deadline is still to be confirmed).
 The closing date for non-funded places is not fixed but early application is advised.

 REF 2014 results